Road of Life: Construction and maintenance

-Measuring 219 km in length and 138 km wide, Lake Ladoga (or Lake Nevo as it was called in ancient times) is one of Europe’s largest lakes.
+Measuring 219 km in length and 138 km wide, Lake Ladoga (or Lake Nevo as it was called in ancient times) is Europe's largest lake.
 Due to its size and unpredictable weather conditions, many speculated that the construction of an ice road connecting its shores would be impossible.

 Although the Russians had previous historical experience in ice road construction (an ice railroad had been laid over the Kola River near Murmansk during World War I, and another over a portion of Lake Baikal during the construction of the Trans-Siberian Railway), none of their prior endeavors were as complicated or as urgent as the Ladoga supply route.
 Even during winter, the region's erratic winds were capable of increasing or decreasing the lake's water level by as much as 4 ft within just a few hours.
 A team of engineers was quickly assembled to ensure that the proposed 48 km route would be structurally sound.
 One Leningrad scientist noted: